rpherbig/dr-scripts/README.md

 * smarttransfer - safely transfer wounds from the target, avoiding useless injuries in fatal areas
 * healme - basic self healing script

+## create_symlinks.bat
+Useful if you are doing development on Windows.
+Pass it an argument of the path to your lich\scripts\ directory

-## create_symlinks.bat / create_symlinks.sh
+## create_symlinks.sh
-Useful if you are doing development.
+Useful if you are doing development on OSX or Linux.
 Pass it an argument of the path to your lich/scripts/ directory